 That is a win by anyone’s standards.
 A question is the first step to expanding a mind.

-If that happens, you deserve some chocolate.
+If that happens, you deserve some chocolate, even if you’re dieting for a photoshoot.

 Example: Sure there are going to be more questions from Stephen because he is the host of the talk show, but this still exemplifies a great way to ask questions instead of making statements.
 PLUS, Stephen follows one of our previous rules for winning an argument: acknowledge and appreciate.

-Let’s keep this healthy debate going!
+Let’s keep this healthy debate going.
 These are all skills that I learned from CIA agents, hostage negotiators, trial attorneys, con-artists, pick-up artists, and now, I want to help you use them to be more prosperous and successful in your own business.